Villex-code/Villex-code/README.md

 <i>&nbsp; There's nothing quite like the thrill of having your work recognized and appreciated by the community. </i><br><br>

-🎓 &nbsp; I'm completing my Bachelor in the field of Computer Science.<br>
+🎓 &nbsp; I have completed my Bachelor's in the field of Computer Science.<br>

-🔥 &nbsp; Proudly active in supportive programming community.<br>
+🔥 &nbsp; Shipping Applications within 2-4 Weeks.<br>

-🎯 &nbsp; I am continuously exploring and developing projects on cutting-edge technologies like Next.js<br>
+🎯 &nbsp; I am continuously developing projects on cutting-edge technologies like Next.js<br>

-🌐 &nbsp; Working on Real World Applications using Flutter ( Dart ).<br>
+🌐 &nbsp; Working on Real World Applications using React.<br>

-🚀 &nbsp; My expertise as a Full-Stack developer with a slight incline to backend.<br>
+🚀 &nbsp; My expertise as a Full-Stack developer with an incline to Frontend.<br>

-😄 &nbsp; I enjoying projects and interesting ideas with fellow coders !

 </div>

+<a href="https://notixv.com">Visit my Solutions Agency Here</a>

 </div>